enova/pgl_ddl_deploy/README.md

 monitoring to create alerting around when manual intervention is required for DDL changes.

+## <a name="native_support"></a>Native Logical Supported Configurations

+The only known configuration limitation for native logical DDL replication is that only a publication that includes replicating inserts can support DDL replication.
+This relates to how the DDL queueing mechanism works.
+The default `CREATE PUBLICATION` in postgres includes publishing inserts.
+It can also be configured specifically with `WITH (publish = 'insert')`.
+For more details see https://www.postgresql.org/docs/current/sql-createpublication.html.

 # <a name="resolve"></a>Resolving DDL Replication Issues

 ## <a name="resolve_failed"></a>Resolving Failed DDL on Subscribers